nhejazi/talk_txshift/README.md

-# Talk: Nonparametric Inference on Stochastic Interventions
+# Talk: Causal Inference and Variable Importance with Stochastic Interventions

-> Materials for a presentation given at a session of the Biostatistics seminar
-> series, in the Spring 2018 semester, at the University of California, Berkeley

 ---

-### Title

-_Robust Nonparametric Inference for Stochastic Interventions Under Multi-Stage Sampling_

 ### Abstract